-Top water and crank baits are super fun to use, so try some different variations out and go for ones with and without sound.
-If you are look for bass, in a nice small pond with reeds, check out mice and frogs too!
+Topwater and crankbaits are super fun to use, so try some different variations out and go for ones with and without sound.
+If you are looking for bass, in a nice small pond with reeds, check out mice and frogs too!

 Trout and Bass Lures

-When it comes to plain old lures, whether it be bigger bass, or smaller fish like trout, I love Kastmaster lures.
-I picked up this pack of just regular gold and blue colored Kastmaster's and they have served me well.
-I like the way they spin and fludder in the water, and have had a lot of success when it comes to catching lake trout.
+When it comes to plain old lures, whether it be bigger bass or smaller fish like trout, I love Kastmaster lures.
+I picked up this pack of just regular gold and blue colored Kastmaster’s and they have served me well.
+I like the way they spin and flutter in the water, and have had a lot of success when it comes to catching lake trout.

 Another lure that I really love is the Thomas Buoyant Spoon from Amazon.
 When I lived in a private community that had three lakes, I was turned onto this lure, and could not believe how many bass I caught with them.
 We also stocked with trout once a year, and they attacked these lures more than my Kastmaster.
 I highly recommend you add a couple of these to your tackle box, and try them out, you will love them too.

-Ugh, where do I begin here.
+Ugh, where do I begin here?
 I have hundreds of packages of worms for bass.
-I have tried three inch worms to thirteen inch worms, to brush hogs and so much more.
-A few I have found that have always done good for me is the Senko - Sougayilang Fishing Worms.
+I have tried three-inch worms to thirteen-inch worms, brush hogs and so much more.
+A few I have found that has always done well for me is the Senko – Sougayilang Fishing Worms.
 I use these worms more when whacky rigging with little weight because they sink, and have caught some big bass with them.
-I am really loving the different colors of these worms, and really like the watermelon and red.
+I am really loving the different colors of these worms and really like the watermelon and red.